nasa/ziggy/doc/user-manual/instances-panel.md

 #### Instances

-A pipeline instance is just what it sounds like: it's a single instance of one of the pipelines defined in the `pd-*.xml` files.
+A pipeline instance is just what it sounds like: it's a single instance of one of the pipelines defined in the XML files.
 Recall that the sample pipeline has 4 nodes: data receipt, permuter, flip, and averaging.
 When you pressed the `Start` button, Ziggy created a copy of that pipeline, in a form that Ziggy knows how to execute.

 Each instance has a unique ID number, with instance 1 being the first (so 1-based, not 0-based).
 The instance contains its own copies of all the parameter sets used in the pipeline, and these are stored permanently.
-Thus, even if you later change the values of some parameters, the copies that were made for the instance won't change.
+Thus, even if you later change the values of some parameters, the copies that were made for this instance will still be in the database, and the pipeline instance will still have those parameter sets.
+This is helpful if you need to go back a few years later and see what the pipeline instance actually did.

 #### Tasks

 A pipeline task is also just what it sounds like: it's a chunk of work that Ziggy has to execute as part of a pipeline instance.
-Each task uses a specific algorithm module to process a specific collection of data.
+Each task uses a specific algorithm to process a specific collection of data.
 Tasks, then, are the things that pipeline instances use to run the individual algorithms.
 Every task is associated with one and only one instance; an instance can have as many tasks as it needs to get the work done.

-In the same way that a pipeline instance is defined by a `pipeline` definition in one of the `pd-*.xml` files, each task is created from a `node` in the pipeline.
+In the same way that a pipeline instance is defined by a `pipeline` definition in one of the XML files, each task is created from a `node` in the pipeline.
 As the pipeline instance executes, it steps through the node list; at each node, it creates tasks that run the algorithm defined by the node; once those tasks are done, the instance moves on to the next node until the tasks created from the last node finish.

 Like pipeline instances, pipeline tasks have unique ID numbers that start at 1 and increase monotonically.
 Task numbers are never "recycled."
 That is to say, if pipeline instance 1 has tasks 1 through 7, pipeline instance 2 will start with task 8.